newordn/thesesCollect/README.md

 # thesesCollect
-An App to get doctorat theses and masters themes
+An App to collect doctorat theses and masters themes from an intuitivue and beautiful interface.